Dr Robert ReadSenior Lecturer

 BA Economics, University of Essex, PhD Economics, University of Reading

-Undergraduate: Econ 332 Growth & Development, Econ 334 International Business & Finance.
+Undergraduate: Econ 224, Introduction to Economics for Managers; Econ 332 Growth & Development, Econ 334 International Business & Finance.